 On November 4, 2016, Legaltech News mentioned Intraspexion in its weekly focus on AI and machine learning in the legal world.

 Why Lawsuits Will Become a Thing of the Past with This New Technology

 On November 1, 2016, 52 Insights profiled Intraspexion CEO Nick Brestoff in an article about the use of AI in law.

-On October 31, 2016, Legal IT News listed Intraspexion in the headline and discussed Intraspexion in the article.
+On October 31, 2016, Legal IT Insider listed Intraspexion in the headline and discussed Intraspexion in the article.